tchajed/web-timer/README.md

 ## Developing

-We use [Parcel](https://parceljs.org/) to build and develop, and pnpm as a package manager.
+We use [Parcel](https://parceljs.org/) to build and develop, pnpm as a package manager, and prettier for formatting.

 ```sh
 pnpm install